Consensys/doc.goquorum/docs/HowTo/Use/AddingIBFTValidators.md

 # Adding and removing IBFT validators

 Over the lifetime of an IBFT network, validators will need to be added and removed as authorities change.
-Here we will showcase adding a new validator to an IBFT network, as well as removing an existing one.
+Here we will showcase adding a new validator to an IBFT network and removing an existing one.

 ## Adding a node to the validator set